meteor/meteor/content/collections.md

 It's not uncommon to need to find a slightly different set of related documents; for instance you might want to find all the incomplete todos on the list.
 One way to do that would be to add a second helper `list.incompleteTodos` which re-writes the query in `list.todos()`, but it's better to re-use code if possible.

-// XXX: this package doesn't exist and the API isn't decided on

-A great way to do this is to use the `simple:cursor-utils` package, which allows you to modify a cursor from outside:
+A great way to do this is to use the `mdg:cursor-utils` package, which allows you to modify a cursor from outside:

 ```js
 const list = Lists.findOne();